codio/site/source/docs/teacher/create/viewmembers.html.md

 You will be able to see all the members of your school ‘organization’.

+The 'Test Students' group contains the demo student accounts created for you when the Organisation was created.
+See [Create Organisation](/docs/teacher/create/) for more information.

 Please note that you will only see your users in the Teachers group when they are added to Class(es) as a Teacher, and in the Students group when they are added to Class(es) as a Student.